exi66/rmdir.dev/README.md

-# exi.polypha.ga
+# exi.rmdir.dev
-My one page [portfolio](https://exi.polypha.ga/) site.
+My one page [portfolio](https://exi.rmdir.dev/) site.
 This version is written in Vue.

 ## Project Setup